top of page

 Perhaps it is here, in the works of Stephanie Stein, where the distinct power of the visual resides.
 There, in the atmospheric and the subliminal, dwells the indescribable — that horror which eludes the verbal layer, and which art remains tasked to point out.
 The immortal is art.
 A good that must be protected.
 It shall not be overwritten, not washed away, not burned.

-Excerpts from the text by Nils Emmerichs
+Text by Dr. Nils Emmerichs

 bottom of page